BrianSchroer/SparkyTools/SparkyTools.DependencyProvider/api.md

     ```
 * via *implicit conversion*:
     ```csharp
+    DependencyProvider<DateTime> realTimeProvider = () => DateTime.Now();
     DependencyProvider<DateTime> fakeTimeProvider = new DateTime(2018, 7, 4, 15, 32, 00);
-    DependencyProvider<DateTime> realTimeProvider = () => DateTime.Now();
     ```

-The implicit conversion option makes for very nice, terse when declared inline for the constructor of a class using DependencyProvider, e.g.:
+The implicit conversion option makes for very nice, terse syntax when declared inline for the constructor of a class using DependencyProvider, e.g.:

 ```csharp
     public class Foo